toomzheng/irvinehacks2/README.md

 # Unity Nonprofits

 A platform connecting people with local nonprofits based on their interests and location, making community involvement more accessible than ever.
+Submitted to Hack @ UCI
 SCROLL DOWN FOR QUICK START

 ## Project Overview